Jain Literary Centre Mozamabad

 Sri Adinath Swamy Digambar Jain Mandir – This temple was built in the year 1607 A.D. by Amatya (chief minister) Nanumal Godha one of the close aides of Raja Mansingh of Amer, one of Akbar’s trusted general.
 This is the biggest of both the temple and hence called as Bada mandir.
 The temple has 3 pinnacles with attractive carvings all over.
 Many carvings of Tirthankars can be found all along.
 The pinnacle is completely made of stone.

 Idols at the Temple – Jain idols are installed on the ground floor and as well as the two basements.
 Quite a good number of Tirthankar idols are installed systematically on the ground floor.
-Among these, the idol of Adinath (main deity) and Chaturmukha idol deserve special mention.
+Among these, the idol of Adinath (main deity) and Chaturmukha Nandishwara idol deserves special mention.

 Bhouharen Mandir – The installation of idols in the basements has given it the name Bhouharen Mandir (cave temple).